 Bathers today know that soaking in the warm spring-fed pools after a long hike does a body good, soothing tired muscles.

 While anchored in the past, HSNP has been updated for the more than 1.5 million visitors it attracts each year.
 The eight bathhouses now on Bathhouse Row — the heart of the park on Central Avenue in downtown Hot Springs — were built between 1892 and 1923 in grand architectural styles ranging from Renaissance Revival to Spanish Colonial Revival, and seven of them have been painstakingly restored.
 Two still function as bathhouses and the other five are now an art/event space, a brewery, a large emporium/gift shop, a hotel and the main visitor center.
 The eighth one is closed.

 Bathhouse Row should be your first stop, but the park also lures visitors with its 5,550 acres of green expanse in three of the Ouachitas — Hot Springs, North and West mountains.
 Made from Arkansas Novaculite, sandstone and shale, the mountainsides have sharp, gray outcroppings that shimmer in the sun and provide places to sit and rest when you're hiking or cycling their trails.

-Fordyce Bathhouse Visitor Center and Museum remains closed, but you can explore the building’s exterior and relax on the front porch.
-Individual bathhouses, Buckstaff Baths and Quapaw Baths & Spa (which are privately run), require advance reservations and may take customer temperatures and have other virus precautions in place.
-Note that masks are required in all National Park Service buildings and where physical distancing cannot be maintained.
+The Fordyce Bathhouse Visitor Center and Museum is now open, as is the Gulpha Gorge campground.
+Individual bathhouses, including Buckstaff Baths and Quapaw Baths & Spa (which are privately run), require advance reservations and may take customer temperatures and have other virus precautions in place.
+Note that everyone, regardless of vaccination status, is required to wear a mask inside national park buildings and on all forms of public transportation.
 Check the park website for updates.

 Location: Hot Springs, Arkansas